Could Your Facet Syndrome Be Related to Your Car Accident?

-In an auto accident, though, the impact causes the spine to extended suddenly and does not always prevent the joints from becoming jammed.
+In an auto accident, the impact can cause the spine to extended suddenly and does not always prevent the joints from becoming jammed.

 Is Facet Syndrome the Same as a Herniated Disc?

-Symptoms of facet syndrome differ at least slightly from herniated disc symptoms in that facet syndrome pain, while often felt in the shoulders, does not typically move into the arm or hand.
+No, symptoms of facet syndrome differ at least slightly from herniated disc symptoms.
+Pain from facet syndrome is often felt in the shoulders and does not typically move into the arm or hand.

 Pain from an inflamed facet joint can radiate down into the buttocks and down the back of the upper leg but rarely appears in the front of the leg or below the knee (as in the case of a herniated disc).
 Sufferers of facet syndrome also complain of pain that feels like a dull ache and is worse in the morning, during times of inactivity, during stormy weather, and upon compressing the affected area (for example, bending one’s head to his or her right if the painful joint is in the right side of the neck).

-Changes in daily activities and exercises directed by a physical therapist, proper posture, the application of heat or cold (as instructed by a chiropractor) to the injured area, anti-inflammatory medicine, and a supportive neck pillow are all conservative options that may help to relieve facet joint pain.
-More complex treatment options range from mild (such as chiropractic adjustments) to more serious procedures, such as facet rhizotomy, which destroys the nerve endings around the injured facet joints, and even bone fusion surgery for those who have disc degeneration.
+More Complex Treatment Options – More serious procedures include facet rhizotomy, which destroys the nerve endings around the injured facet joints, and bone fusion surgery for those who have disc degeneration.
 PRFN (Pulsed Radiofrequency Neurotomy), which has also been used to treat inflamed facet joints, works to prevent specific spinal nerves from transmitting signals of pain.

-If you suffered serious back injuries, like facet syndrome, that was onset by an auto accident, you should seek the counsel of an experienced personal injury attorney.
+If you have suffered serious back injuries, such as facet syndrome, due to a car accident, you should seek the counsel of an experienced personal injury attorney right away.
 Murphy Law Firm has handled hundreds of spinal cord injury cases for clients who were not at fault for their accident.